bablokb/pcb-pico-datalogger/README.md

 Background
 ----------

-For background on / motivation for this project, please see
+For background on and motivation for this project, please see
 <https://opendeved.net/programmes/ilce-in-tanzania/>.